 Do you do wedding consultations?

 As things stand, Covid is still doing the rounds and I am having to minimise the risk of having to isolate, and being unable to make a client's cake, so I have not resumed face-to-face consultations.
-However, one great thing that has come out of 2020-2022 is that the zoom consultation has proven to be utterly invaluable.
+However, one great thing that has come out of the pandemic is that the zoom consultation has proven to be utterly invaluable.
 In fact they are so good, so convenient for everyone and so quick to arrange that I'm sticking to them as the best plan for consultations, at least for now.
 I'm still offering this as a free service.